-The application must be submitted in the country in which the applicant resides legally.
-The RPAC can accept applications only from applicants legally residing in Turkey.
+The application must be submitted in the country in which the applicant resides legally, and legal residence will be checked when applicant is identified during submission process.
+The Application Centre can accept applications only from applicants legally residing in Ukraine and Georgia.

 The applicable residence permit category needs to be chosen by the applicant based on the reason for coming to Finland.
 For more information about residence permit categories please visit The Finnish Immigration Service.

 You can find information about the expected processing times: The Finnish Immigration Service.
-Enquiries do not speed up the processing of your application.
+Please note, that enquiries do not speed up the processing of your application!
 You will be contacted if additional information is needed for your application.
 Otherwise, you will not be contacted before the decision is made.

 If you use Enter Finland you can track processing of your application via your personal user account in Enter Finland.
 When the Finnish Immigration Service makes a decision on your application, you will see it there.

-All residence permit applicants older than 6 years will have their fingerprints taken to be recorded in the Register of Aliens.
+All residence permit applicants older than 6 years will have their fingerprints taken to be recorded in the Register of Aliens (link to: https://migri.fi/en/data-protection) .
 All applicants will be required to provide their biometric data (10 fingerprints and a digital photograph) when applying for a residence permit.

 Exemptions from the fingerprinting requirement are provided for a limited number of applicants: